lllyasviel/DanbooRegion/README_temp.md

 .

+    Q: Why I cannot find some paper images in the dataset?
+    A: Most of the highest-quality annotations are in our test set and we will not provide them to avoid test annotation leakage problem.
+Those paper images might be our test annotations.

+.

     Q: Can I use this model or data in a commercial software?
     A: No. But if you must do that please contact "lvminzhang@acm.org" or "lvminzhang@siggraph.org".
 Currently we preserve all rights of these models and data.